aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 All the deployed resources are tagged with `APPLICATION=EST Server for AWS IoT`.

 ## Application configuration & associated features / behaviour
-The configuration odf the application before deployment is done via a single YAML configuration file `config/config.yaml` by default.
-You can specify a different configuration file as explains in [the section 'Deployment commands'](#deployment commands).
+The configuration of the application before deployment is done via a single YAML configuration file `config/config.yaml` by default.
+You can specify a different configuration file as explained in [the section 'Deployment commands'](#deployment commands).
-The configuration file is plit in two sections:
+The configuration file is split in two sections:
 * Properties: contains parameters that do not influence the resources that will be deployed.
 * DeploymentOptions: depending on the values provided (or not) in this section, some resources will be deployed or not.